-- A. Upon recommendation by the Zoning Administrator, the Planning Commission may waive any of the above required items based upon a finding that it is not applicable. - B. The Planning Commission, Zoning Administrator, or other party authorized by the Township may request any additional information it deems necessary in the review of submitted site plan. - C. Evidence the plan has been submitted for review to all affected jurisdictions, including but not limited to Grand Traverse County Road Commission, Grand Traverse Department of Public Works, Grand Traverse County Environmental Health Department, Grand Traverse Metro Fire Department, Michigan Department of Transportation (MDOT), Michigan Department of Energy, Great Lakes, and Environment (MDEGLE), and Michigan Department of Natural Resources (MDNR).
-If an applicable review is not submitted, statement of a date certain for submission or the reason why their review is not applicable must be provided. - D. All site plan drawings shall be submitted on one (1) set of twenty four (24) inch by thirty six (36) inch sheets and in digital PDF format.
+- A. Upon recommendation by the Zoning Administrator, the Planning Commission may waive any of the above required items based upon a finding that it is not applicable. - B. The Planning Commission, Zoning Administrator, or other party authorized by the Township may request any additional information it deems necessary in the review of submitted site plan. - C. Evidence the plan has been submitted for review to all affected jurisdictions, including but not limited to Grand Traverse County Road Commission, Grand Traverse Department of Public Works, Grand Traverse County Environmental Health Department, Grand Traverse Metro Fire Department, Michigan Department of Transportation (MDOT),

+Michigan Department of Energy, Great Lakes, and Environment (MDEGLE), and Michigan Department of Natural Resources (MDNR).
+If an applicable review is not submitted, statement of a date certain for submission or the reason why their review is not applicable must be provided.

+D. All site plan drawings shall be submitted on one (1) three (3) sets of twenty four (24) inch by thirty six (36) inch sheets, ten (10) sets of eleven (11) inch by seventeen (17) inch sets, and in digital PDF format.